dlt-hub/verified-sources/sources/google_sheets/README.md

 * Enable retrieving all sheets/tabs with `get_sheets` option set to True
 * Pass a list of ranges as supported by Google Sheets in `range_names`

+Note that hidden columns will be extracted.

+> 💡 You can load data from many spreadsheets and also rename the tables to which data is loaded.
+This is standard part of `dlt`, see `load_with_table_rename_and_multiple_spreadsheets` demo in `google_sheets_pipeline.py`

 ### Make sure your data has headers and is a proper table
 **First row of any extracted range should contain headers**.
 Please make sure:
 1. The header names are strings and are unique.